allenai/kubernetes-initializer-python/GettingStartedDeveloper.md

 Once you have the appropriate role:

 1. Increment the version in [`setup.py`](./setup.py).
-2. Send the updated version out for review
+2. Send the updated version out for review.
 3. After merging, `git tag` the repo with the version number & push to github:

    ```bash